allow me to accompany you

 —karley

-I am also currently studying to become a Somatic Experiencing Practitioner™ (SEP).
-This education system informs my work more than social work does, because it does not rely on pathologizing language to describe people’s experiences.
-It also aligns with my perspective of BPD as the manifestation of a chronically dysregulated nervous system which can be traced and worked with, rather than a “personality disorder.”
+I have formally studied social work, addictions & mental health, and trauma.
+I’m also trained as a a Somatic Experiencing Practitioner™ (SEP), which heavily informs not only my work, but my understanding of people’s minds and bodies.
+I appreciate that this modality doesn’t rely on pathologizing language to describe people’s experiences, and it also aligns with my understanding of BPD as the manifestation of a chronically dysregulated nervous system which can be traced and worked with, rather than a “personality disorder.”

 about my work experience